techidaily/site-win11/source/_posts/personalize-your-windows-11-installation-essential-settings-guide.md

 ![Delete Desktop Shortcuts](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/delete-desktop-shortcuts.jpg)

  You should review what’s important to you from time to time to prioritize what to keep as shortcuts on the Desktop.
 If you just bought a Windows 11 PC, you will see Desktop icons such as Recycle Bin.
-You can quickly[hide Desktop icons from your Windows desktop](https://www.makeuseof.com/ways-to-hide-desktop-icons-on-windows/) with just a few clicks.
+You can quickly [hide Desktop icons from your Windows desktop](https://www.makeuseof.com/ways-to-hide-desktop-icons-on-windows/) with just a few clicks.
 You can also remove shortcuts to any files or folders from the desktop by right-clicking on them and then selecting the trash icon in the bottom right corner of the context menu.

 ## 4\.
 Enable Storage Sense to Manage Your Memory Better